MultiCraft/repixture/mods/rp_achievements/API.md

 #### Subcondition achievements

-For subconditoin achievements, use this additional field for `def`:
+For subcondition achievements, use this additional field for `def`:

 * `subconditions`: List of subcondition identifiers (as strings).
 Put all the required subconditions here.
 NOT translatable!